Charitable Donations & Grants

 Conference grants for HCPs-in-training

-These grants are for an educational institution or professional society that wishes to support the educational advancement of healthcare-professionals-in-training (HCPs-in-training), defined as medical students, interns, residents, fellows, and nursing students.
+These grants are for educational institutions or medical societies that wish to support the educational advancement of healthcare-professionals-in-training (HCPs-in-training), defined as medical students, interns, residents, fellows, and nursing students.
 The requesting institution or society is responsible for selecting the beneficiaries of the grant.
 Some governments and institutions have their own requirements for making these selections.

 Keep the following things about educational grants in mind: